geckoeu/data/README.md

 |----------|----------|----------|
 | 1 | TV, heating | Row 1, Col 3 |
 | 2| Row 2, Col 2 | Row 2, Col 3 |

+### Data Anonymity and Privacy
+Our commitment to privacy ensures that all personal-related data has been meticulously removed.
+Researchers can explore the dataset with confidence, knowing that it contains no identifiable information.